-The word “repent” is a forgotten word in our culture.
+The word “repent” is a forgotten one in our culture.
 This holds true even in Christian circles.
-We hear much about mercy, grace, love, forgiveness, longsuffering, and patience, but not much about repentance.
+We hear much about mercy, grace, love, forgiveness, longsuffering, patience, tolerance, and acceptance but not much about repentance.
 This has turned our preaching and teaching into a vanilla batch of mush and gush wherein everybody is okay and no one needs to make any real changes in conduct.

-The word “repent” translates the Greek word metanoeo.
-Greek scholars tell us the word literally means “a change of mind.”
-Therefore, we might say that true repentance is a changing of the mind that leads to a changing of the conduct.
+The Greek word that gets translated as “repent” is metanoeo.
+Greek scholars tell us this word literally means “a change of mind.”
+Consequently, we might say that true repentance is a changing of the mind that leads to a changing of the conduct.
 Getting the conduct right begins with getting the thinking right.

-“…I kept back nothing that was helpful, but proclaimed it to you, and taught you publicly and from house to house, testifying to Jews, and also to Greeks, repentance toward God and faith toward our Lord Jesus Christ.”
+…I kept back nothing that was helpful, but proclaimed it to you, and taught you publicly and from house to house, testifying to Jews, and also to Greeks, repentance toward God and faith toward our Lord Jesus Christ.
+(N.K.J.V.)

-Second, the Bible uses the word “repent” in a general way that calls Christians and non-Christians alike to turn from their sins and go in an opposite direction, a direction of holiness.
-A good verse here would be Luke 3:8, the first part of which says,
+Second, the Bible uses “repent” in a general way that calls Christians and non-Christians alike to turn from their sins and go in an opposite direction, a direction of holiness.
+A good verse here would be Luke 3:8, the first part of which quotes Jesus as saying:

 And so, in light of all this, I want to close by asking you a very simple question: Have you thoroughly repented of your personal “pet sin”?
-If you haven’t, then consider this God’s way of looking at you right now and saying, “It’s time that you DID!”
-As someone has pointed out, repentance can never come too soon, but it may come too late.
-So, my advice to you is: Don’t let yours come too late!
+If you haven’t then consider this God’s way of looking at you right now and saying, “It’s time that you DID!”
+As someone has pointed out, repentance can never come too soon but it may come too late.
+Therefore, my advice to you is: Don’t let yours come too late!